How Alex Natera & NSW Institute Of Sport Use The Exerfly

 5. Enjoy every metric you could possibly want at your fingertips.

 Eccentric training has always been a huge part of Alex’s training philosophy, having used flywheel/isoinertial devices for over 15 years.
 In particular, Alex has tended to use flywheels for lateral movements and in RTP.
 “Accentuated and augmented eccentrics methods have always been my preferred eccentric training method.
-I'm excited to dive into this motorised technology that's alway been a gap for me with flywheel training.”
+I'm excited to dive into this motorized technology that's alway been a gap for me with flywheel training.”

-Motorised Technology
+Motorized Technology

 Exerfly's innovative electric motor technology provides more energy to the flywheel in the eccentric phase of a movement based on how much energy the user produces in the concentric phase rep-by-rep.